HatimMano/gradient_descent/README.md

 1. **Python Scripts**: Unleash the power of Python with our thrilling implementation of Gradient Descent.
 From simple quadratic functions to mind-bending polynomials, the adventure awaits !

 2. **Readme Quest**: Your quest begins with this Readme, your trusty guide through the perilous lands of optimization.
-Follow its wise words, and victory shall be yours!
+Follow its wise words, and victory shall be yours !

 ### How to Join the Adventure